alisonkhill/galwithatrowel/README.md

 ## Code Louisville Project Requirements:

 ### 2 media queries:
 The base styles are mobile-first design, made to look good on small screens like smartphones.
-There are two main media queries, the first is for a min-width of 500px which changes the navigation menu at the top and the contact information at the bottom to display horizontally instead of vertically.
-The second media query is for large screens (min-width 1000px) which displays the About, Services, and Gallery sections in columns.
-There is an additional media query only to adjust the image sizes for in-between screen sizes.
+There are two main media queries:
+1. The first is for a min-width of 500px which changes the navigation menu at the top and the contact information at the bottom to display horizontally instead of vertically.
+2. The second media query is for large screens (min-width 1000px) which displays the About, Services, and Gallery sections in columns.
+    1. There is an additional media query only to adjust the image sizes for in-between screen sizes.

 ### Project on GitHub with at least 5 commits:
 As of 7/28/21 I have made 36 commits.